Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] Amazon Machine Learning.
 - [ ] Amazon SQS.
-- [ ] Amazon ElastiCache.
+- [y] Amazon ElastiCache.
 - [ ] Amazon EC2 Instance Store.

 **[⬆ Back to Top](#table-of-contents)**

 ### When should a company consider using Amazon EC2 Spot Instances?
 (Select TWO)

-- [ ] For non-production applications.
+- [y] For non-production applications.
 - [ ] For stateful workloads.
 - [ ] For applications that cannot have interruptions.
-- [ ] For fault-tolerant flexible applications.
+- [y] For fault-tolerant flexible applications.
 - [ ] For sensitive database applications.

 **[⬆ Back to Top](#table-of-contents)**